subatomicdev/binancebeast/README.md

 A C++ library for the Binance Futures exchange, using Boost's Beast and JSON libraries for networking (http/websockets) and json respectively.

-NOTE: the library has only been tested on Ubuntu.
+The library has only been tested on Ubuntu.
 It *should* work on Windows but I can't confirm.

+## Status
+- Rest: all market endpoints, 50% of account/trade endpoints
+- WebSockets: 50%

 ## Example